Following are challenges when trying to select school administrator and superintendent evaluation software for school improvement:

 My superintendent doesn’t evaluate me now—will this help?

 Yes.
-Even though they are not any problems and your work in leadership is recognized and appreciated, this is the best time to put in a meaningful evaluation process.
+Even though they are not any problems and your work in leadership is recognized and appreciated, this is the best time to implement a meaningful evaluation process.

 Do I have to do more work than I am now?